Booz Allen Hamilton (NYSE:BAH) Updates FY 2022 Earnings Guidance

-Booz Allen Hamilton (NYSE:BAH) last issued its earnings results on Friday, May 21st.
-The business services provider reported $0.89 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.82 by $0.07.
-Booz Allen Hamilton had a return on equity of 55.08% and a net margin of 6.99%.
-The firm had revenue of $1.98 billion for the quarter, compared to analysts’ expectations of $2 billion.
-During the same quarter last year, the business earned $0.73 earnings per share.
-The company’s revenue was up .5% compared to the same quarter last year.
-Sell-side analysts expect that Booz Allen Hamilton will post 4.12 earnings per share for the current fiscal year.
+Booz Allen Hamilton (NYSE:BAH) last issued its quarterly earnings results on Thursday, May 20th.
+The business services provider reported $0.89 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.83 by $0.06.
+Booz Allen Hamilton had a return on equity of 54.17% and a net margin of 7.75%.
+The firm had revenue of $1.98 billion for the quarter, compared to analyst estimates of $2 billion.
+During the same period in the previous year, the company posted $0.73 earnings per share.
+The company’s quarterly revenue was up .5% compared to the same quarter last year.
+Sell-side analysts predict that Booz Allen Hamilton will post 4.16 EPS for the current year.

+Several research firms have recently weighed in on BAH.
+Morgan Stanley lowered their price objective on Booz Allen Hamilton from $98.00 to $90.00 and set an overweight rating on the stock in a research note on Thursday, February 25th.
+Wells Fargo & Company began coverage on Booz Allen Hamilton in a research note on Tuesday, May 18th.
+They issued an overweight rating and a $96.00 price objective on the stock.
+Barclays upped their price objective on Booz Allen Hamilton from $78.00 to $85.00 and gave the company an equal weight rating in a research note on Wednesday, May 12th.
+Zacks Investment Research upgraded Booz Allen Hamilton from a sell rating to a hold rating and set a $90.00 price objective on the stock in a research note on Tuesday.
+Finally, Cowen reissued a buy rating on shares of Booz Allen Hamilton in a report on Friday, February 5th.
+Five analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+Booz Allen Hamilton currently has a consensus rating of Buy and an average target price of $89.00.

 Booz Allen Hamilton Holding Corporation provides management and technology consulting, analytics, engineering, digital, mission operations, and cyber solutions to governments, corporations, and not-for-profit organizations in the United States and internationally.
 The company offers consulting solutions for various domains, business strategies, human capital, and operations.